To apply for the KT innovation incubator grant competition, projects must meet the following requirements:

 Apply as a project team* that includes a partnership between academic researcher(s) and individual(s) of relevant stakeholder groups**.

-The Principal Investigator must be an academic researcher (i.e. affiliation with an academic institution that is eligible to receive and administer funds).
-Grant applications will be accepted from lead applicants who are individuals of any stakeholder group**.
+Teams must include a Principal Investigator that is an academic researcher (i.e. affiliation with an academic institution that is eligible to receive and administer funds).
+The lead applicant can be an individual of any stakeholder group**.

 A post-doctoral, doctoral or master’s student is ineligible to receive a stipend from the KT innovation Incubator if they are receiving any post-doctoral, doctoral or master’s award (e.g. CIHR or FRSQ fellowship)